 Imagine a happy story about your life

 Think about it.
-If you tell a story about how disastrous your life and past is, how do you feel?
-If you instead tell a story about how blessed you are you, how you have always done your best and how life is unfolding as it should, with beautiful lessons learned, how does that feel?
+If you tell a story about how disastrous your life and past are, how do you feel?
+If you instead tell a story about how blessed you are, how you have always done your best, and how life is unfolding as it should, with beautiful lessons learned, how does that feel?

 Everyone can tell a life story as if they are the most unfortunate person on the planet, and find evidence in support since no human life is without some sorrow, disappointment, or loss.
 And, everyone can also tell the story of their lives as if they are the luckiest person on the planet, and find evidence to justify that, since there are some blessings in everyday life.

 And let’s face it, it’s much more fun to look back at your life when you’re able to see the best in your past and yourself when you are willing to learn from the mistakes of the past and to find inspiration from what you’ve learned to help propel you into an even happier future.